MikAoJk/rust-countdown-timer/README.md

 # rust countdown timer
-Application that takes a user input, of time in seconds and counts down to zero.
+Application that takes a user input, of time in seconds and counts down to zero, and terminates the application

+## Technologies used
+* Rust
+* Cargo
+* Docker

 ### Prerequisites
 #### Rust